awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-directfeedback-whattodo"></a>

-We recommend that you implement a double opt\-in strategy, as described in [Building and Maintaining Your Lists](tips-and-best-practices.md#building-and-maintaining-lists), for acquiring new addresses, and that you only send email to addresses that complete the double opt\-in process\.
+We recommend that you implement a double opt\-in strategy, as described in [Building and maintaining your lists](tips-and-best-practices.md#building-and-maintaining-lists), for acquiring new addresses, and that you only send email to addresses that complete the double opt\-in process\.

 Additionally, you should purge your lists of addresses that haven't interacted with your emails recently\.
-You can use open and click tracking, as described in [Monitoring Your Amazon SES Sending Activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.
+You can use open and click tracking, as described in [Monitoring your Amazon SES sending activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.

 ### If your account is under review<a name="reputationdashboard-directfeedback-probation"></a>